 These symptoms include:

-If your Chiropractor recommends it, you may want to use a neck brace to keep your neck properly aligned while it heals.
-Make sure it use it sparingly though, as it can actually cause your muscles to weaken over time.
+If your Chiropractor recommends it, you may want to use a neck brace to keep your neck correctly aligned while it heals.
+Make sure it use it sparingly though, as it can cause your muscles to weaken over time.

 Considered to be the most prevalent form of Chiropractic treatment, spinal manipulation, muscle relaxation, or stimulation consists of controlled stretches that are applied to your injured or impaired muscles.
 Depending on how restricted or rigid your muscles are, your Chiropractor may choose to use a more energetic approach when using various stretches.
 Your College Park Chiropractor may also concurrently apply pressure techniques, gently massaging areas that are most sensitive with their hands.